apigee/consumer-data-standards-au/README.md

 - Metadata Update
 - Get Metrics

-and discovery endpoints:
+... discovery endpoints:
 - Get Status
 - Get Outages

+and dynamic client registration endpoints:
+- Register a client using a CDR Register issued Software Statement Assertion
+- Get/Update/Delete a Client Registration for a given Client ID

-Other APIs will be gradually added, as well as support for Pushed Authorisation Requests (PARs), Holder of Key (HoK) verification and dynamic client registration.
+Other APIs will be gradually added, as well as support for Pushed Authorisation Requests (PARs) and Holder of Key (HoK) verification.

 This repository includes:
 1. A set of reusable artefacts (Shared flows) that implement common functionality mandated by the standards (e.g: check request headers and parameters, include pagination information and self links in responses, etc.).
 These shared flows can be used in any CDS Banking API implementation
 2. API Proxies (*CDS-Products, CDS-Accounts*) as a reference implementation.
 These API proxies return mock data from a fictional bank, and showcase how to include those reusable artefacts and best practices such as caching of (mock) responses
 3. An API proxy (*oidc-mock-provider*) that implements a standalone Open ID Connect Identity Provider, based on the open source package [oidc-provider](https://github.com/panva/node-oidc-provider)
-3. An API Proxy (*oidc*) that  highlights one of the multiple patterns in which Apigee can interact with an Identity Provider.
+4. An API Proxy (*oidc*) that  highlights one of the multiple patterns in which Apigee can interact with an Identity Provider.
 In this case, the standalone OIDC provider issues identity tokens, and Apigee issues opaque access and refresh tokens
+5. An API Proxy (*CDS-DynamicClientRegistration*) that leverages Apigee client management capabilities to allow Data Recipients to dynamically register with the reference implementation.
+6. An API Proxy (*mock-cdr-register*) that mocks the CDR register role in dynamic client registration: Issuing Software Statement Assertions (SSAs) and providing a JWKS to verify these SSAs.
+7. An API Proxy (*mock-adr-client*) that mocks the functionality a client being registered dynamically needs to include: provide a JWKS that can be used to verify a registration request.
+In addition, to make testing easier, it also has a helper facility to automatically generate such registration requests.

 The reference implementation can accelerate Open Banking implementation in multiple ways:
 - Quick delivery of a sandbox API environment, returning mock data.
 - Reusable artefacts (implemented as shared flows) can be included in real API implementations.
 - Leverage the implemented Apigee/Standalone OIDC Provider interaction to kickstart the interaction between Apigee and a real OIDC Provider.
+- The Dynamic Client Registration functionality can be reused as is, with perhaps minor changes to adapt to the way dynamic clients are registered with a real OIDC provider.

 **This is not an officially supported Google product.**